TomK32/tomk32.github.io/_posts/2017-04-14-SSL-certificates-on-a-EC2-load-balancer.md

 ---

 {:.intro}
-  If your SSL certificate is a few years old most likely you definitely paid money for it and quite some.
+  If your SSL certificate is a few years old most you definitely paid money for it and quite some.
   Thankfully those days are over and we get free certs now.
 But, your certs are a bit dated like mine and about to run out.
   Here's some tips for you.